urbushey/ai-tools-for-pm/README.md

-# AI Tools for Product Management & Development
+# AI Tools for Product Management & Light Development Work

 Some notes about what works for me.
 The concepts are more interesting than any one specific tool.